00JCIV00/cova/docs/guides/getting_started/naming_conventions.md

 3. `global_`: These will always be found within a Config Struct and have lowest precedence.
 They apply to all Arguments of the configured Type.

 ## Title Case
 Types and certain Key Concepts will be shown in Title Case for distinction.
+For Types, this includes their descriptions, such as 'Command Type', and their Type Names like in 'CommandT'.

 ## Users
 This guide makes reference to both 'Library' and 'End' users.
 'Library user' refers to the developer using the Cova library (probably you, the reader) and 'End user' refers to the user of an application or project built with the help of the Cova library.